App Development Costs: $1,000 App vs. $10,000 App vs $100,000 App (What’s The Difference?)

 Since native apps have to follow certain guidelines for specific platforms, they typically enhance the user experience.
 It’s also easier for native apps to access certain hardware within the user’s device, such as the GPS, camera, or contacts list.

 If you’re going to develop a native app, you need to be prepared to spend closer to $100,000 as opposed to $10,000.
 If you want to build an iPhone app for the Apple App Store and an Android app for Google Play Store, you’ll need to create two separate native apps for this.

 Native apps are expensive.
 On the other hand, hybrid apps are much less expensive to develop.

 Hybrid apps also allow you to launch on both Android and Apple platforms simultaneously.
-The development time is faster, which means you get your app to the consumer market quicker as well.
+The development time for cross-platform builds are faster, which means you get your app to the consumer market quicker as well.